Razriad: History

 Initially, territory in the Tsardom of Russia was subdivided into uezds.
 As the territory of the tsardom expanded, this administrative system encountered certain issues.
 The large number of relatively small uezds that were directly governed by Moscow especially burdened the borderlands of the state, where officials called for the expansion of voivode authority to more efficiently organize troops.
 The first razriads, larger in size and geared toward military organization, were developed in these borderland uezds.

 The first razriad, founded in the 16th century, was centered in Tula.
 The Tula voivode directed urban and regiment voivodes from the river Oka to the Upa.
-With the razriad, the Tula voivoide combined military and administrative authority, managed the collection of funds, and directed local authority.
+With the razriad, the Tula voivode combined military and administrative authority, managed the collection of funds, and directed local authority.

 By 1616, the population of fortified towns designated as razriads reached 24,350.

 Each razriad was composed of several uezds.
 As a result of the 1680 military and territorial reforms, the entire territory of the Tsardom of Russia became subdivided into 9 razriads, and all service class people assigned among them.
 Service class people were divided among razriad regiments, and a permanent Bolshoi regiment was created for one of the borderland razriads.
 Razriads were primarily a military administrative unit, similar to contemporary military districts in the Russian Federation, and headed by razriad voivodes.
 Razriad voivodes were divided into both military and administrative positions of authority, in accordance with the defensive interests of each razriad.
 The razriads became an intermediate between central authority and the local uezds, and paved the way for the creation of governorates in the 18th century.